rage/programming-23/data/part-2/4-simple-loops.md

 ### Part 2

-Change the program so that the loop ends also if the user types in the same word twice.
+Change the program so that the loop ends also if the user types in the same word twice in a row.

 <sample-output>